 While composite resin is a more expensive option than amalgam fillings, they are less expensive than dental veneers.
 They are also a perfect alternative to anyone who has a metal allergy and cannot otherwise have an amalgam filling.

 Getting your fillings is a fairly straightforward, pain-free procedure, and, in most cases, can be completed in one visit.
 With amalgam fillings, a local anesthetic can be used, depending on the severity of the cavity.
 The cavity is cleaned of decay and bacteria, which involves drilling.
 The amalgam material is packed into the cavity, the excess removed.
 The material is hardened smoothed.

 Composite resin fillings can be placed in one of two ways.
 The first, direct, method is done fairly similar to the process for amalgam fillings.
 After the cavity is cleaned, the resin material is placed into the cavity, hardened with a blue light and smoothed.
 The second method uses an indirect filling.
 After the cavity is cleaned, a mold is taken of your tooth.
 A custom filling is created in a lab.
 A second visit is required to cement the filling in place.
 No matter how your filling is applied, once in place, it will effectively seal out bacteria and protect your tooth from further damage.

-Proper brushing and flossing, along with regular visits to our office for cleanings and exams can prevent cavities from occurring.
+Proper brushing and flossing, along with regular visits to your dentist for cleanings and exams can prevent cavities from occurring.
 However, in the event of a cavity, fillings offer a quick and painless solution.
-If you suspect that you have a cavity, call Alexandra Garcia, DDS to schedule your appointment today.
+If you suspect that you have a cavity, call Alexandra Garcia, DDS, MS at (346) 250-2930 to schedule your appointment today.